In-home Euthanasia for Pets - London and Belfast

 We are currently offering our services in North West London, North East London and Belfast.
 We are hiring vets to expand this service.

 Should I have my children present at the time of saying goodbye?

 We are very happy for the whole family to be present, but this is a personal choice.
 Children react differently based on their age and stage of emotional development.
 It is quite normal to be upset, for example, and it can help children to be present as death is a natural part of life.
-So, as painful and emotional as the loss of a pet is, if it is a peaceful process then children will build resilience by experiencing the passing of a pet.
+So, as painful and emotional as the loss of a pet is, when it is a peaceful process then it can help children to build resilience by experiencing the passing of a pet.

 Should I have my other pets present at the time of saying goodbye?

 The answer to this is maybe, it depends on the pet.
 Some pets seem not to react at all to the loss of a companion, but particularly bonded animals do suffer grief like we do.
 If you have a bonded and calm other pet that will not disrupt the pet that is being euthanised, then it’s not likely to be a problem.
 But if you have a pet that gets upset and disturbs the process, then it may be best to keep them away from events.
 This is a question to be discussed with us before the euthanasia.